 4 The amendment in the Western Australian Greyhound Racing Association Amendment Act 1998 s.
 20 is not included because of an error in the reference to the item to be amended.
 The same amendment was made by the Statutes (Repeals and Minor Amendments) Act 2000 s.
 34(2) and then the provision amended was again amended by the Racing and Gambling Legislation Amendment and Repeal Act 2003 s.
 221(3).

-5 On the date on which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+5 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 59(a) had not come into operation.
 It reads as follows:

 “